 Artroom supports individual creativity and art and writing sessions take place in either a shared studio environment or one-to-one.

-A book featuring writing and Artwork produced in Artroom can be purchased for £10 from the GHAT shop [link]
+A book featuring writing and artwork produced in Artroom can be purchased for £10 from the GHAT shop or accessed online.